Rebirth Year Seven

 –Batman Giant Vol. 2 #1 (Batman: Gotham Nights Vol. 3 #2)

 When famous actor Dillon Yates is charged with the murder of a Hollywood producer, Batman busts him.
 However, upon further investigation, Batman realizes Yates has been framed.
-It’s not long before Batman realizes Clayface is the real killer.
+It’s not long before Batman realizes Clayface (Basil Karlo) is the real killer.
 In their eventual confrontation, Clayface says he killed the producer for selling his favorite old theater to be demolished.
 He explains that he framed Yates because Yates is a serial sexual abuser that kept getting away with it.
 A fight ensues, during which Clayface burns down the theater and makes his escape.

 –REFERENCE: In Red Hood and The Outlaws Vol. 2 #8.
 Batman busts Cornelius Stirk, a cannibal serial killer with mental-projection powers.